gramineproject/gramine/Documentation/tutorials/pytorch/index.rst

 .. note::

-   This tutorial was tested on Gramine v1.2 (the latest stable release as of the date of this writing).
-It is possible that some steps and configurations may be outdated on newer Gramine.
+   This tutorial works with the latest Gramine master (as of the date of this writing), unfortunately not with the latest stable release V1.2.

 This tutorial presents a framework for developing PPML (Privacy-Preserving Machine Learning) applications with Intel SGX and Gramine.
 We use `PyTorch